robi29/VisualIV/README.md

 Thanks to:
 - _CP_ for idea and made some things
+- Parallellines for his rewritten logarithmic depth buffer to solve z-fighting fix
+- Every person from Fusion Team for their engagement to make GTA IV great again
-- adijaga2 for help with visualsettings.dat
+- adijaga2 for his help with visualsettings.dat edits
-- Julek for the stars
+- Julek for the improved stars texture
-- lucysyf@justcause.pl for help to mod
+- lucysyf@justcause.pl for his time and effort to help us with the mod
-- Darecki for documentation ENB
+- Darecki for ENB documentation
-- all users who support us
+- all users who were supporting us throughout the years

 Best regards and wish you a nice game!

--------------PL:-------------

-Zainstaluj Asi Loader (lub xliveless) i FileCheckFix (jeœli posiadasz patch 1.0.1.0-1.0.0.4).

-Wsparcie dla:

-Grand Theft Auto IV:
-- 1.0.0.0
-- 1.0.1.0
-- 1.0.2.0
-- 1.0.3.0
-- 1.0.4.0
-- 1.0.0.4
-- 1.0.6.0
-- 1.0.7.0

-Grand Theft Auto Episodes from Liberty City:
-- 1.1.0.0
-- 1.1.1.0
-- 1.1.2.0

-Instalacja:

-Instalacja jest bardzo prosta - skopiuj wszystkie foldery (oprócz kopii i bonusów) do g³ównego folderu gry (GTAIV lub EFLC)

-Wykorzystane modyfikacje:
-- Ultimate Graphics Tweak
-- Improved Under-Car/Bike Shadows

-Polecamy:
-- Ultimate Textures v2.0
-- FXAA Injector lub FXAA w sterownikach nVidii/SMAA w sterownikach AMD
-- Realistic Driving & Flying
-- Graphical Bug Fixes by nkjellman
-- Project 2dfx

-Podziêkowania dla:
-- _CP_ za pomys³ i wykonanie kilku rzeczy
-- adijaga2 za pomoc w visualsettings.dat
-- Julek za gwiazdy
-- lucysyf@justcause.pl za pomoc przy modzie
-- Darecki za dokumentacjê ENB
-- wszystkich u¿ytkowników, którzy nas wspieraj¹

-Pozdrawiamy i ¿yczymy mi³ej gry!